 When Does Lobster Season Start in New Brunswick?

-The Different Zones
+The Different Lobster Fishing Zones

-New Brunswick has four lobster fishing zones, and each zone has its own specific start and end dates for the season.
 The dates are determined based on factors such as the lobster’s maturity, the water temperature, and the spawning season.
 The four zones are:

 Zone 23: This zone includes the waters around Grand Manan Island and parts of the Bay of Fundy.
 The season typically starts in late April and ends in early July.